 The progress made having exceeded initial expectations, it was agreed to pursue and broaden the support provided to Tunisia through the Neighbourhood Partnership with Tunisia 2018-2021, adopted by the Council of Europe Committee of Ministers on 21 March 2018 and officially launched on 9 October of the same year.
 This new comprehensive framework for action includes new jointly defined priorities of action such as the support to constitutional and independent bodies recently set-up, combating violence against women, improving the functioning of justice, the fight against corruption and human rights training for legal professionals through the European Programme for Human Rights Education for Legal Professionals (HELP Programme).

 Since 2012 most of these priorities have been implemented within the framework of the European Union-Council of Europe joint programmes, South Programme I, II , III and IV.
-This programme, currently in its third edition, is funded by the European Union and the Council of Europe, and implemented by the Council of Europe.
+This programme, currently in its fourth edition, is funded by the European Union and the Council of Europe, and implemented by the Council of Europe.
 In addition, since 2019, targeted support provided to the justice sector and to constitutional and independent bodies intensified in the framework of two bilateral joint programmes co-funded by the European Union and the Council of Europe, and implemented by the latter: the "Project to support independent bodies in Tunisia" (PAII-T) et "Improving the functioning, performance, and access to justice in Tunisia" (AP-JUST).
 Some activities targeting Tunisia have also been funded through voluntary contributions from other partners such as Council of Europe member States.